solislemuslab/minaa/README.md

 Here we align graph0 with graph1 using topological information and the given biological cost matrix, bio_costs.
 Since alpha and gamma were unspecified, they default to 0.5 and 1 respectively.
 Since beta was set to 0.85, 85% of the cost weight is from the topological cost matrix, and 15% is from the given biological cost matrix.

 ## Visualization Methods

+> Note: this feature is a work-in-progress, and does not yield graphics at this time.

 ### Bridge